The Brezis-Nirenberg problem for the Laplacian with a singular drift in $\mathbb{R}^n$ and $\mathbb{S}^n.$: Introduction

+The rest of the manuscript is organized as follows.
+Sections 2, 3 and 4 are dedicated to prove Theorem 1.2.
 In section \ref{sec:prelimianries} we begin by showing that $\ell_2<\ell_1$.
-That is, the range of existence we obtain above is non-empty.
+That is, the range of existence of radial positive solutions of (\ref{BBSnRadial}) given by (\ref{rangeoflambda}) is non empty.
 We then show that the upper bound corresponds to the first Dirichlet eigenvalue of the geodesic ball.
 That is, we show that if $\lambda_1$ is the first positive eigenvalue of the boundary value problem

-with $u(\theta_1)=0$, then $\lambda_1 = \frac{1}{4} [(2 \ell_1 +1)^2 - (n-1)^2]$.
+with $u(\theta_1)=0$, then $\lambda_1 = \frac{1}{4} [(2 \ell_1 +1)^2 - (d-1)^2]$.